 terminologyId + code -- a combination of the URI of a scoping namespace (terminologyId) and identifier (code)

-uri -- a URI that embodies both the namespace and the code
+uri -- a URI embodying both the namespace and the code

-terminologyVersion -- the URI of a terminology (code system, ontology) that contains a description of what the code represents.
+terminologyVersion -- the URI of a terminology (code system, ontology) containing a description of what the code represents.

-term -- a language specific string that provides a hint at the intended meaning of the code
+term -- a language specific string providing a hint at the intended meaning of the code

-Note that "terminologyId" and "terminologyVersion" represent very different constructs. "terminologyId" represents a namespace, not an ontology / code system. "terminologyVersion" references an collection of code descriptions.
+Note, "terminologyId" and "terminologyVersion" represent very different constructs. "terminologyId" represents a namespace, not an ontology / code system. "terminologyVersion" references a collection of code descriptions.

 TerminologyCode represents the contents of either an EnumerationLiteral or a PermissibleValue.
-It corresponds to the AOM Terminology_Code, and its function is to gather sufficient information that, in combination with the KnownNamespace Enumeration extension, it will be possible to populate a variety of target coded types, including the ISO 21090 CD type, the openEHR DV_CODED_TEXT, the CIMI CODED_TEXT, etc.
+It corresponds to the AOM Terminology_Code, and its function is to gather sufficient information that, in combination with the KnownNamespace Enumeration extension, make it possible to populate a variety of target coded types, including the ISO 21090 CD type, the openEHR DV_CODED_TEXT, the CIMI CODED_TEXT, etc.

 Diagrams